Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 The WS2801 chip can control three LEDs independently.
 Typically a RGB LED combined in one package is used.
-It is controlled over a three wire chained data bus with clock, data signal and ground for reference (`daisy chain <http://en.wikipedia.org/wiki/Daisy_chain_(electrical_engineering)>`__).
+It is controlled over a three wire chained data bus with clock, data signal and ground as voltage reference (`daisy chain <http://en.wikipedia.org/wiki/Daisy_chain_(electrical_engineering)>`__).
 Each WS2801 chip has a bus input connected to a controlling device such as the LED Strip Bricklet or to a WS2801 predecessor and a